NorthropGrumman/seaside-gradle-plugins/README.md

 ## Using this plugin
 To use the plugin you will need to add the classpath to your buildscript dependencies and then just apply the plugin.
 An example is below.
 Note: a newer version may exist.
 Check the Nexus repository for the latest version.
+If you want to execute a Dry Run you will need to set the following to false inside the seasideRelease section: seasideRelease {
+      push = false
+      commitChanges = false
+      uploadArtifacts = false
+     }

 ```java
 buildscript {